scott-m-king/Time-Journal/README.md

 - As a user, I want to be able to categorize my journal entries based on the ones I created
 - As a user, I want to be able to view a full log of my journal entries and categories

+**Phase 2**
+- As a user, I want to be able to save my journal entries to a file
+- As a user, when I select the quit option from the application menu, I want the option to save my journal to file
+- As a user, I want to be prompted to save my file when exiting the program

 **Later Phases**
 - As a user, I want to be able to filter/sort my log of journal entries based on categories, time spent, or entry date
 - As a user, I want to be able to set monthly targets for my categories and track my progress